Stratio/sparta/doc/src/site/sphinx/policyWithGUI.rst

 * Step 1:

-In the first step We have to decide the input source that we want.
-Click in **ADD NEW**.
+In the first step we have to decide the input source that we want.
+Click **ADD NEW**.

 .. image:: images/policyWithGUI/1.png
    :height: 700 px